medoror/dockerfiles/common-tools/README.md

+# Common Tools Docker Image

-Docker image that contains typical tooling within on a unix workstation.
-Includes the following on an ubuntu base image:
+Docker image with typical tooling of a unix workstation.
+Includes the following packages on an ubuntu 20.04 base image:
 1. yq
 1. jq
 1. vim